theislab/scib-pipeline/README.md

 ## Installation

 To reproduce the results from this study, two separate conda environments are needed for python and R operations.
-Please make sure you have [`conda`](https://conda.io/projects/conda) installed on your system to be able to use the pipeline.
+Please make sure you have either [`mambaforge`](https://github.com/conda-forge/miniforge) or [`conda`](https://conda.io/projects/conda) installed on your system to be able to use the pipeline.
-We also recommend installing [`mamba`](https://mamba.readthedocs.io) for shorter installation times and smaller memory overhead.
+We recommend using [`mamba`](https://mamba.readthedocs.io), which is also available for conda, for faster package installations with a smaller memory footprint.

 We provide python and R environment YAML files in `envs/`, together with an installation script for setting up the correct environments in a single command. based on the R version you want to use.